- About Us

 You can use OPT before and after completion of your RIT degree in the following circumstances:

-To be eligible for OPT, students must have:
+To be eligible for Post-Completion OPT, students must have:

 Students may apply up to 90 days before their program end date (graduation date).
 Since OPT must be obtained from USCIS, and can take a full three months (or more) to secure, students are encouraged to plan ahead and file applications timely.
 If an OPT application is received by USCIS more than 60 days after the program completion date, the student will not be eligible for OPT.